 To qualify for the research tax credit, development activities must pass the statutory four-part test outlined in Section 41 of the Internal Revenue Code and Regulations:

 - Business Component

 - Process of Experimentation

-According to these standards, it's not enough for an activity to be technological in nature; to tap into the potential principal surge offered by the innovation tax credit, every claim must also be performed with the intent of reducing uncertainty around a product, process, software, technique, formula, or invention.
+According to these standards, it's not enough for an activity to be technological in nature.
+Tapping into the potential principal surge offered by the innovation tax credit requires that every project must also be performed with the intent of reducing uncertainty around a product, process, software, technique, formula, or invention.